mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 Purpose
 -------

 The Raisin64, like most computer processors, is a collection of various processing elements and memories, creating what is presently a pipelined 64-bit Harvard RISC architecture.
-While the initial semester of work focused on getting the design off the ground, designing the instruction set, laying out the execution pipeline, preparing the tools, etc.  The eventual goal is to create a CPU capable of running a modern general purpose operating system along with porting all the debug utilities, assembler, compiler, and other tools necessary for this platform.
+While the initial semester of work focused on getting the design off the ground, designing the instruction set, laying out the execution pipeline, preparing the tools, etc., the eventual goal is to create a CPU capable of running a modern general purpose operating system along with porting all the debug utilities, assembler, compiler, and other tools necessary for this platform.

 Given the relative paucity of new ISAs, there seems to be little in the way of academic coursework and technical documentation on the bootstrapping process which must occur to make a new architecture useful.
-This project is the result of that observation, providing me with experience in more than just computer architecture, but in all those other software and hardware tasks necessary to actually do something with a CPU.
+This project is the result of those observations, and provides me with experience beyond just computer architecture, including those software and hardware tasks necessary to actually do something useful with a CPU.

 All of that said, the Raisin64 is an initial attempt at understanding pipelined processors, the trades between register count, opcode density, and speed, as well as being a platform for further experimentation.
 Envisioned as a pure 64-bit machine, the Raisin64 has no legacy instruction set to support and can start as a clean slate.

-Anticipating that an out-of-order design with register renaming is too much work for a semester long project, the Raisin64 ISA instead has a larger architectural register set with 63 64-bit registers (Register 0 is always 0).
+Anticipating that an out-of-order design with register renaming would be too much work for a semester long project, the Raisin64 ISA has a larger architectural register set with 63 64-bit registers instead (Register 0 is always 0).
 These additional registers have consequences for the instruction format, requiring 6 bits to represent.
 While a 64-bit instruction word can easily store that, a fixed 64-bit instruction size would be immensely wasteful in terms of memory and cache utilization.

-It was decided to create a compact instruction format that allows certain instructions to have a 16-bit representation and nearly all to have 32-bit representations with only a few actually requiring the full 64-bit word (such as :ref:`Jump Immediate <cpu/isa/ji:JI - Jump Immediate>`).
-Of course, a fixed instruction word is convenient, so the Raisin64's decode state is designed to expand the 16 and 32-bit instructions into full 64-bit canonical form as it arrives.
-This still allows us to save on cache and memory while having a much simpler internal processing pipeline.
+I decided to create a compact instruction format that allows certain instructions to have 16-bit representations and nearly all to have 32-bit representations, with only a few actually requiring the full 64-bit word (such as :ref:`Jump Immediate <cpu/isa/ji:JI - Jump Immediate>`).
+Of course, a fixed instruction word is convenient, so the Raisin64's decode state is designed to expand the 16 and 32-bit instructions into the full 64-bit canonical form as it arrives.
+This also allows savings on cache and memory while having a simpler internal processing pipeline.

 Full details on the instruction word formatting are documented in the :ref:`Raisin64 Instruction Set <cpu/isa:Raisin64 Instruction Set>` section.